ruha-healing/ruha-healing.github.io/content/legal.md

 #### Copyright

-All texts, pictures and illustrations on this website are licensed under CC BY-NC-SA 4.0 (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International) , unless otherwise stated
+All texts, pictures and illustrations on this website are licensed under CC BY-NC-SA 4.0 (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International), unless otherwise stated.

+#### Disclaimer
+The content of ruhahealing.com is for information purposes only.
+It can and should in no case replace medical advice, diagnosis or treatment.
+You should never use the information provided here as the sole source for health-related decisions.

+The content of ruhahealing.com does not claim to be complete, nor can the actuality, accuracy and balance of the information provided be guaranteed.
+Under no circumstances does it replace professional advice from a doctor or pharmacist and it may not be used as a basis for independent diagnosis and the beginning, modification or termination of a treatment of diseases.

+**Always consult a doctor of your choice in case of health questions or complaints!**

+For any damage or inconvenience caused by the use or misuse of the information on ruhahealing.com, ruhahealing.com cannot be held responsible - neither directly nor indirectly.

 ### Privacy